Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

 First, observe the project result, and then learn about the code in detail.

-If you have any concerns, please contact us via: support@freenove.com
+:red:`If you have any concerns, please contact us via:` support@freenove.com

 1. Use cd command to enter 02.2.1_Tablelamp directory of C code.